Ria424/developers-animatesdk-docs/FLfile_object/FLfile9.md

 #### Parameters

-**folderURI** A string, expressed as a file:/// URI, specifying the folder whose contents you want to retrieve.
+**folderURI** `string`; Expressed as a file:/// URI, specifying the folder whose contents you want to retrieve.
 You can include a wildcard mask as part of *folderURI*.
 Valid wildcards are \* (matches one or more characters) and ? (matches a single character).

-**filesOrDirectories** An optional string that specifies whether to return only filenames or only folder (directory) names.
+**filesOrDirectories** `string?`; An optional string that specifies whether to return only filenames or only folder (directory) names.
 If omitted, both filenames and folder names are returned.
 Acceptable values are *"files"* and *"directories"*.

 #### Returns

-An array of strings representing the contents of the folder.
+`string[]`; An array of strings representing the contents of the folder.
 If the folder doesn’t exist or if no files or folders match the specified criteria, returns an empty array.

 #### Description

-Method; returns an array of strings representing the contents of the folder.
+Method; Returns an array of strings representing the contents of the folder.

 #### Examples